Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning

-There have been variants suggested to overcome some of these limitations \cite{melime, cdexp, maple} primarily through mechanisms that create realistic neighborhoods or through adversarial training \cite{hima}, however, their efficacy is restricted to certain settings and modalities based on their assumptions and training strategies.
+There have been variants suggested to overcome these limitations \citep{melime, cdexp, maple,ans} primarily through mechanisms that create realistic neighborhoods or through adversarial training \citep{hima}, however, their efficacy is restricted to certain settings and modalities based on their assumptions and training strategies.

-In this paper we introduce a new method called Locally INvariant EXplanations (LINEX) inspired by the invariant risk minimization (IRM) principle \cite{arjovsky2019invariant}, that produces feature based explanations that are robust to neighborhood sampling and can recover faithful (i.e. mimic black-box behavior), stable (i.e. similar for closeby examples) and unidirectional (i.e. same sign attributions for closeby examples, see section \ref{sec:desp}) explanations across tabular, image, and text modalities.
+In this paper we introduce a new method called Locally INvariant EXplanations (LINEX) inspired by the invariant risk minimization (IRM) principle \citep{arjovsky2019invariant}, that produces explanations in the form of feature attributions that are robust to neighborhood sampling and can recover faithful (i.e. mimic black-box behavior), stable (i.e. similar for closeby examples) and unidirectional (i.e. same sign attributions a.k.a. feature importances) for closeby examples, see section \ref{sec:desp}) explanations across tabular, image, and text modalities.
 In particular, we show that our method performs better than the competitors for random as well as realistic neighborhood generation, where in some cases even with the prior strategy our explanation quality is close to methods that employ the latter.
 Qualitatively, our method highlights (local) features as important that in the particular locality i) have consistently high gradient with respect to (w.r.t.) the black-box function and ii) where the gradient does not change significantly, especially in sign.
 Such stable behavior for LINEX is visualized in Figure \ref{fig:intro}, where we get similar explanations for nearby examples in the IRIS dataset.
 The (in)fidelity of LINEX is still similar to LIME (see Table \ref{tab:results}), but of course our explanations are much more stable.